abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 reflecting on virtue and the sense of non-remorse, a feeling of gladness arises.
 Reflecting on the truth of the teachings, gladness arises, or faith or confidence.
-Thankfulness is more gratitude, which in Pali is *kataññuta*.
+Thankfulness is more gratitude, which in Pali is *kataññutā*.
 That feeling of thankfulness, appreciation, and gratitude has a different quality to it.
 So the word gladness is used in a couple of different ways.